p0nce/picoc-d/README.md

-# picoc-d
+# picodon

-picoc ported to D
+picodong is a port of picoc to D.